TolleyLikesRice/nextjs-base/README.md

-# Tolley's NextJS Base
+# FlyDiary

-Pretty much the `create-next-app` base with a few changes, namely the use of a pages, styles and components structure over the app folder.
+Isn't much at the moment.